loomnetwork/life/README.md

 # Introduction

-This is a WebAssembly VM which can run wasm program built by golang.
+Golang WebAssembly VM.
+WebAssembly program written in golang can be run by this VM.

 ## Getting Started